oracle-livelabs/database/datapump-xtts-migration/08-final-preparations/final-preparations.md

     -- Be sure to hit RETURN
     ```

-    * In the data dictionary the database stores the statistics in a binary format.
+    * In the data dictionary, the database stores the statistics in a binary format.
-    * To transport the statistics, the database converts them to a common, transportable format, that can be read by any database on import.
+    * To transport the statistics, the database converts them to a common, transportable format that can be read by any database on import.
     * `ownname` is the schema for which you want to export statistics.
     * In the lab, there is only one schema, *F1*.
 In a real migration, you probably have many schemas to export.